beaumccartney/CPSC351/mt2-info-sheet.typ

 (i.e. #L2 being recognizeable and $L1 Oreduc L2$ does *_not imply that #L1 is
 recognizable_*).

-TODO: add choosing L hat such that its undecidable\
+// TODO: add choosing L hat such that its undecidable\
 To prove that a language $L$ is *_undecidable_*, prove that some undecidable language $hat(L)$ is *_oracle reducible_* to $L$, then conclude by the second fact above that $L$ must also be undecidable.

 #let NATM = $italic("NA")_"TM"$

-Let $NATM subset.eq SigstarTM$ be the language of turing machines $M$ and input strings $omega$ for $M$ s.t. $M$ does *_not_* accept $M$:
+Let $NATM subset.eq SigstarTM$ be the language of Turing machines $M$ and input strings $omega$ for $M$ s.t. $M$ does *_not_* accept $M$:
 - $ATM union NATM = LTMI$ and $ATM inter NATM = emptyset$
 - $ATM Oreduc NATM$ meaning that #NATM is *_undecidable_*.